-Spectre, featuring Daniel Craig as James Bond, and the 24th Bond film produced by Eon Productions, goes live in Theaters Nov.
-6
+No Time to Die, featuring Daniel Craig as James Bond, and the 25th Bond film produced by Eon Productions, goes live in Theaters Oct.
+8

 These naysayers, along with the various other controversies that surrounded Dr. No, only fueled the fires of public interest and helped create what would become the longest-running action franchise in film history.